 A year and a half after my mom died, my father remarried.
 It did not go well for my brother and I. Shortly after he turned 17, my brother took his life.
 He had been my dearest friend.
 My love.

 Grief is not simple.
-You don’t just get sad.
-Harrowing shock and debilitating wounds eventually lead to unbearable loneliness.
+You don’t get just sad.
+Harrowing shock and debilitating wounds lead to unbearable loneliness.
 This goes on for what feels like forever.
 You’d think it would be easy to find solace.
 Many are grieving, but grief is a nasty mistress and feelings are subjective; most of us choose to suffer in silence.
 My bundle of grief pummeled me.
 Thankfully, I was too exhausted to do much physical damage.

 I had ferocious headaches.
 Soon, I was diagnosed with pneumonia.
 The doctor wanted me in the hospital but I wouldn’t go and being a legal adult I got my way.
 Eventually my father called and made me return to Minnesota to “get on with my life.”